 The AdGuard extension works on desktops, laptops, and mobile devices.
 It also works on multiple platforms, so compatibility is not an issue.
 If you want a modern interface with software that focuses on private data security, AdGuard is a top product.
 It also works well for blocking intrusive ads on YouTube and Facebook.

-AdGuard has browser compatibility with Chrome, Firefox, Safari, Edge, Brave, and Yandex.Browser.
+AdGuard is compatible with Chrome, Firefox, Safari, Edge, Brave, and Yandex.Browser.
 However, you must use the desktop app rather than the extension to get the most functionality out of the product.
 This might make some hesitant to download the extension.
 For instance, if you want faster page loading times, you’ll need the desktop app.
-The AdGuard welcome page also mentions partial functionality from the extension, which isn’t encouraging.
+The AdGuard welcome page also mentions the extension's partial functionality, which isn’t encouraging.

 Best antivirus extensions